• Skip to primary navigation

 How to Save Money When Traveling to Maui

 It’s necessary to rent a car in Maui, but you don’t have to pay a fortune for it.
 Rent an economy car–not only is the rental fee cheaper, you’ll get better gas mileage, too.
-You can search for the best prices at rentalcars.com, and some American Express cards offer further discounts on rental insurance.
+This is my go-to site for car rentals and some American Express cards offer further discounts on rental insurance.
 Also, be sure to check with your auto insurance carrier at home to see if it covers rental cars.

 Travel in the Off-Season